What Are Employability Skills and Why Do They Matter?

-Employability skills tend to be non-technical skills that help make you an impactful employee.
-Learn which employability skills you need to be successful in your career and get hired, including communication, problem-solving, time management, and more.

-Each job requires some combination of technical and workplace skills (sometimes called soft skills).
+Every job requires some combination of technical and workplace skills (often called soft skills or transferable skills).
 In other words, you will likely need to know how to perform the work specific to your role and how to do so effectively.

-In this article, we’ll go over nine skills employers seek in candidates they’re interviewing and how you can integrate your employability skills into your resume and cover letter.
+In this article, we’ll go over nine skills employers seek in candidates they’re interviewing and how you can integrate your employability skills into your CV and cover letter.

 Beyond looking for specific technical skills when hiring for a role, employers typically seek qualities such as how candidates manage their time, collaborate with others, and think critically about problems.
 These are known as employability skills, and they’re highly valued because they can bolster your technical know-how and overall impact.
 In building this list, we looked at reports forecasting important non-technical skills from Pearson [2], the World Economic Forum [3], and McKinsey [4].